-Newsletters & general school updates can be sent to all parents via text, Facebook or the school website.
+Newsletters & general school updates can be sent to all parents via (insert schools communication means).
 These updates will contain all the main events within school, Including; productions, sports days, parent's evenings, class trips, etc. Occasionally letters are sent to individual classes.
 We would expect parents to communicate these messages to each other as and when appropriate.

-We will hold parent evenings in the autumn and spring term.
+We will hold (insert parent evening arrangements here for your school).
 We would expect parents to communicate with each other regarding these arrangements.